Zion’s freak injury ripples in basketball, business worlds

 By Thursday morning, Nike, which manufactured the shoes Williamson was wearing, also was feeling the impact of the injury.

-The company’s stock price was down about 1 percent, or 97 cents, to $83.87 during midday trading Thursday as the sportswear manufacturer became the target of ridicule on social media.
+The company’s stock closed down 89 cents at $83.95 on Thursday as the sportswear manufacturer became the target of ridicule on social media.
 A spokesman said Nike has begun an investigation into what it called an “isolated” event.

 “Shoes have failed before, but not as visibly,” said Matt Powell, a senior industry adviser for sports for the NPD Group, a market research firm.